Guide to VeraCrypt – Safely Encrypt Files

 In the Volume Creation Wizard, you can select how and what you'd like to encrypt.

 In the next step, select Standard VeraCrypt Volume, which should be the default option.
 Alternatively, you can create a Hidden VeraCrypt Volume.
-For this, no one, apart from you, will know that the volume exists.
-In this way, you won't be vulnerable to pressure about revealing the password.
+For this, no one will know that the volume exists apart from you.
+This means that you won't be vulnerable to pressure about revealing the password.

 To continue, click on Next.